Early Detection and Diagnosis Project Award

 The remit of these awards includes:

-- Identification and validation of ED&D markers and understanding of disease trajectory
+- Identification and validation of early detection/diagnosis markers and understanding of disease trajectory

 - Identification of high-risk groups for early detection and diagnosis research and implementation